 Becoming an LPN in Honolulu

 To become an LPN in Honolulu, candidates are required to complete a nursing program that has been approved by the state.
 Upon completion of the curriculum, graduates must pass the NCLEX.
-Kapiolani Community College, located in Honolulu, is one of four educational establishments in Hawaii that offers an LPN program.
+Kapiolani Community College, located in Honolulu, is one of the educational establishments in Hawaii that offers an LPN program.

-LPN Programs Near Honolulu, Hawaii
+LPN Programs Near Me in Honolulu

 Kapiolani Community College